Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

-{\textbf{Stock trend forecasting.}} Table~\ref{tab:main_result} shows the comparison results of the proposed and the commonly used methods on CSI100 and CSI300 for stock trend forecasting.
-As can be observed from the table, our method outperforms the state-of-the-art in all benchmarks.
-Compared with HIST which exploits explicit and implicit enterprise information, our method (Ours+HIST) still performs better, which indicates that our method might have the ability to discover more latent factors for the time series or the relations of the factors are modeled more efficiently for calculation.
+{\textbf{Stock trend forecasting.}} Table~\ref{tab:main_result} compares the proposed method to commonly used methods for stock trend forecasting on CSI100 and CSI300.
+As shown, our method outperforms the state-of-the-art on all benchmarks.
+When combined with HIST, which exploits explicit and implicit enterprise information, our method (Ours+HIST) performs even better, suggesting that our method may be able to discover more latent factors for the time series or model the relations of the factors more efficiently.
 Without using extra information, our method (Our+LR) also shows competitive results.
-When compared with SFM which captures multi-frequency trading patterns inside the RNN cells, our method achieves better performance, which demonstrates the superiority of processing data in the latent concept domain.
-Our method performs better than FactorVAE on most of the evaluation metrics, which verifies the capability of our method on discovering more useful information from temporal variations.
+When compared with SFM which captures multi-frequency trading patterns inside the RNN cells, our method consistently outperforms it, highlighting the advantage of processing data within the latent concept domain.
+Our method performs better than FactorVAE on most of the evaluation metrics, verifying its ability to discover more useful information from temporal variations.